thebalkanfella/openblockbg/README.md

 3. Menu → Import
 4. Select the VCF file
 5. Go to Phone → Settings → Blocked Numbers
-6. Add the imported contacts
+6. Add the "OpenBlockBG" contact to blocked list

 ## Features